 Posted: May 13th, 2021

-NRMC Named as One of Only 332 Hospitals in the Nation to Achieve A Zero Harm Rating for CAUTI
+NRMC: One of 332 Hospitals in USA to Achieve Zero Harm Rating (CAUTI)

 According to data from The Centers for Medicare & Medicaid Services (CMS) Hospital Compare website, Natchitoches Regional Medical Center (NRMC) has been listed as having one of the lowest rates of catheter-associated urinary tract infections (CAUTI) in the nation.
 Recently released 2019 data shows a total, 2,203 hospitals received a numeric calculation of the standardized infection ratio for catheter associated urinary tract infections from CMS.
 Overall, only 332 hospitals nationwide had a score of zero, and NRMC was one of them.